daangn/KarrotListKit/README.md

 ## License

-This project is licensed under the terms of the MIT License.
+This project is licensed under the Apache License 2.0.
+See [LICENSE](https://github.com/daangn/KarrotListKit/blob/main/LICENSE) for details.